scramjetorg/transform-hub/README.md

 si inst output <instance-id>
 ```

-For more information see `si help`.
+For more CLI functionalities see `si help` or dive into our CLI [docs](./packages/cli/README.md).

+---

-## The basics
+# The basics 🔤

 Scramjet Transform Hub allows you to deploy and execute programs that you build and develop.
 As mentioned above, you can run any program you like, but you need to know a couple of important things:

 * The program should consist of a function or an array of functions, such a program is called a **Transform Sequence**.
-* The sequence will be executed within a separate docker instance (we're working on other execution environment integrations - help will be appreciated).
+* The sequence will be executed within a separate docker instance (🔜 we're working on other execution environment integrations - help will be appreciated 🦾).
 * The sequence function will receive a stream as input in the first argument - you can send the data to it via the command `si instance input`.
-* If your sequence contains more than one function, then the output from the previous one is passed to the next one.
-The first function in sequence receives the input from API.
+* If your sequence contains more than one function, then the output from the first function is passed to the next one.
+Also, the first function in sequence receives the input from API.
 * The last (or the only) function in sequence can return a `Promise` or a `Stream` - based on this, STH will know when processing is done.
 * Once the returned `Promise` is resolved, or the `Stream` is ended, STH will gracefully stop the sequence and remove its container.
 * You can communicate with the server via API, command line client `si` which we wrote for your convenience.